hlissnake/resume/README.md

    * Using D3.js for high-performed Visualization in Vodafone usage view;
    * Bacon.js pipe stream and Functional programming for complex logic and data-flow management;
 	* Mocha+Chai+Karma for Angular testing, Sinon for JavaScript mocking.
-	* Pair programming with teammate to implement RESTful api based on Spring RESTful and Web Services.
+	* Pair programming with teammate to implement RESTful api based on Java Spring and Web Services.
 	* Developed NodeJS proxy tool, for mocking REST API in local environment.
 Made significant improvement in front-end process;

 * #### Alibaba DingTalk ChatApp (AngularJS [Website URL](https://im.dingtalk.com))